readthedocs-fr/notions/poo/abstraction/en/Abstraction.md

 }
 ```

-But, what to change?
-Now, instead of making a human list in our Hiking, we will do a **Walking list** (it’s more politically correct).
-And, there is almost nothing to change, it’s a good sign:
+But, what has changed?
+Well now, instead of making a Human list in our Hiking class, we will do a **Walking list** (it’s more politically correct).
+And, there is almost nothing to change, which is a good sign:

 ```java